 One of the fascinating things about Android is that it lets you unleash your adventurous self.
 If you are just a basic or average user, you could explore millions of apps in the Play Store to make the most of your device.
 However, if you are even a little passionate about the phone or tablet you own and have rooted it, the possibilities are immense.
 You can try and experiment custom ROMs and mods that can be easily found around the web if Googled.

 The reason why I decided to write this tutorial is a little mishap that took place yesterday when I was going to install a ROM.
-I copied the ROM and GApps file to phone, backed up the old ROM, and then while wiping data, cache and system, I also selected internal SD card.
-The result was catastrophic and it was by flashing the factory image back that I cold recover my Nexus 5.
+I copied the ROM and Gapps file to phone, backed up the old ROM, and then while wiping data, cache, and system, I also selected internal SD card.
+The result was catastrophic and it was by flashing the factory image back that I could recover my Nexus 5.

 The procedure described below has been well tested but its success depends on how good you are while following it.
 The method is pretty easy to follow but it involves a few ADB and Fastboot commands.Read all steps a couple of times, make all preparations and do them carefully.

-- Download the latest Nexus 5 factory image from the official site: Click Here to Download
+- Download the latest Nexus 5 factory images from the official site.

-- Download and setup Android SDK on your computer.
+- Download and set up the Android SDK platform-tools on your computer.
 To do this, download the SDK zip and extract its contents to the following path: C:/Program Files/Android (create this folder first).
 If you use Windows 8, extract the SDK files to Program Files (x86).
-Then run the SDK Manager.exe as administrator, check the Google USB Drivers and install it.
+Then run the SDK Manager.exe as an administrator, check the Google USB Drivers and install it.
 Skip this step you have already done it.
-To get ADB and Fastboot working properly, read our guide.

 Restore Nexus 5 to Stock: The Steps